-Rent a Coach Bus, Charter Bus, or Deluxe Motor Coach
+Rent a Charter Bus / Coach Bus / Deluxe Motor Coach

 The motor coach is also referred to as a deluxe motor coach, charter bus, coach bus and tour bus.
 There is a wide variety of motor coaches available for charter across the US and Canada.
 Popular manufacturers include MCI, Prevost, Setra, and Van Hool.